-- At all times during the tax year less than 25% in value of the corporation's stock is owned, directly or indirectly, by foreign persons, - 2) At least 65% of the corporation's gross income is effectively connected with the conduct of a trade or business in the Virgin Islands, American Samoa, Guam, the CNMI, or the United States for the 3-year period ending with the close of the tax year of the corporation (or the period the corporation or any predecessor has been in existence, if less), and - 3) No substantial part of the income of the corporation is used, directly or indirectly, to satisfy obligations to a person who is not a bona fide resident of the Virgin Islands, American Samoa, Guam, the CNMI, or the United States.
+- At all times during the tax year less than 25% in value of the corporation's stock is owned, directly or indirectly, by foreign persons, - At least 65% of the corporation's gross income is effectively connected with the conduct of a trade or business in the Virgin Islands, American Samoa, Guam,

+- the CNMI, or the United States for the 3-year period ending with the close of the tax year of the corporation (or the period the corporation or any predecessor has been in existence, if less), and - No substantial part of the income of the corporation is used, directly or indirectly, to satisfy obligations to a person who is not a bona fide resident of the Virgin Islands, American Samoa, Guam, the CNMI, or the United States.

 Note: The provisions discussed above for Virgin Islands and American Samoa corporations are extended to Guam and CNMI corporations when an implementing agreement is in effect between the United States and each of those possessions.
-For further information, write to the Internal Revenue Service, Assistant Commissioner (International), 950 L'Enfant Plaza South, S.W., Washington, DC 20024.
+For further information, write to the Internal Revenue Service, Assistant Commissioner (International), 950 L'Enfant Plaza South, SW, Washington, DC 20024.

 Resident of Puerto Rico.
 Even if an alien is a bona fide resident of Puerto Rico for the entire year and must pay taxes generally in the same way as a U.S. citizen, the alien is treated as a nonresident alien for the withholding rules explained here.
-This alien will be entitled to a credit against U.S. income tax for any income tax withheld under these rules.

 Trustee, administrator, or executor.
 Income paid to a nonresident alien trustee, administrator, or executor of a trust or an estate is subject to these withholding rules even though all the beneficiaries of the trust or estate are citizens or residents of the United States.